Trupeer vs Vidocu: Pricing, Features & Which One to Pick

 - Vidocu's free plan doesn't expire after 10 days

-- Vidocu includes documentation, subtitles, and voiceover in base pricing — no add-ons
+- Vidocu includes documentation, subtitles, and voiceover in base pricing, with no add-ons

 - Trupeer's Knowledge Base add-on ($150/mo) is a significant cost if you need documentation hosting